nathanc7278/cs35L-W25/Notes/Little Languages and Scripting.md

 `P$` matches only at the end of the line

+The following must use the `-P` option for perl compatible regex

 `?=P` positive lookahead, matches if the pattern `P` occurs ahead in the line.

 `?!P` negative lookahead, matches if the pattern `P` does not occur ahead in the line.